 3. Find a digital marketing consultant

-PPC ads for a search engine and social media is a very powerful tactic to grow your business… but it’s also one of the most frustrating and potentially expensive.
+PPC ads for a search engine and social media are a very powerful tactic to grow your business… but it’s also one of the most frustrating and potentially expensive.
 When done wrong, you can spend a lot of money on lead generation that doesn’t go past your landing page If you work with a trustworthy digital marketing consultant, they’ll be able to help you avoid making simple-but-costly mistakes.

 The right consultant will also be able to help you achieve your desired results.
 This helpful guide from Search Engine Watch can help you to find a PPC management solution for your business.

-Direct mailing might seem quaint and low-tech, compared to some of the cutting-edge local lead generation tactics out there, but the simple fact of the matter is, it’s still around because it still works.
+Direct mailing might seem quaint and low-tech compared to some of the cutting-edge local lead generation tactics, but the simple fact is it’s still around because it still works.
 In fact, direct mailing is a particularly effective strategy for local businesses, too.

 According to the B2B Marketing Mix Report from HubSpot, direct mail is still among the most popular marketing tactics, with print advertisements making up 35% of it.

 This isn’t the cheapest form of local lead generation, however.
-Direct mail costs can vary significantly, according to how much you spend on things such as mailing lists, printing, design, copy, and distribution.
+Direct mail costs can vary significantly according to how much you spend on mailing lists, printing, design, copy, and distribution.

-If you’re going to get a reasonable ROI for your direct mailing initiative, then you’re going to need to develop a keen strategy.
+If you’re going to get a reasonable ROI for your direct mailing initiative, then you will need to develop a keen strategy.
 Let’s get some inspiration from Zogics!

 How Zogics Used Direct Mailing

-In this case study from Postalytics, we are introduced to Zogics, an eCommerce company which provides its customers with a one-stop shop for all their gym supply needs.
-The company partners with over 30,000 facilities in order to offer great products quickly and at the best possible price.
+In this case study from Postalytics, we are introduced to Zogics, an eCommerce company that provides its customers with a one-stop shop for all their gym supply needs.
+The company partners with over 30,000 facilities to offer great products quickly and at the best possible price.